 - CAS Drill Competition – Cadets compete annually for the prestigious title of ‘CAS Drill Champions’

 - CAS Military Skills Competition – Cadets compete in a variety of different skills including signals, navigation, first aid and field craft.

 - Adventure Training Award – Senior Cadets can apply to take part in the six-day challenging assessment of physical and mental

 endurance, field craft, survival skills, teamwork abilities, initiative and leadership.

-In 2014, a group of current and former Ravenswood Cadets trekked the Kokoda Trail in Papua New Guinea, to commemorate the 2011 inauguration of Ravenswood into the Knox Grammar Cadet Unit.
-The Cadets, and some of their parents, walked the 96 kilometres from Kokoda to Owers’ Corner, tracing the path followed by the Australian troops in the 1942 Kokoda campaign.
+Biennially, a group of current and former Ravenswood Cadets trek the Kokoda Trail in Papua New Guinea.
+The Cadets, and some of their parents, walk the 96 kilometres from Kokoda to Owers’ Corner, tracing the path followed by the Australian troops in the 1942 Kokoda campaign.